Distance: 51-mile out and back

 Midway along the stretch along Deer Creek is Deer Creek Falls, clearly signed.
 It’s a very short hike, well worth doing and probably manageable in cycling shoes or bare feet.

 Adding Miles: At the start of the ride you’re a short, challenging climb up Humboldt Rd. from the back door to our Paradise to Butte Meadows ride.
 At the turn-around, on Hwy 36, you’re an unexciting but easy, flat few miles from our Mill Creek Road ride and our Lassen National Park ride.
 In the other direction, you’re an unexciting but easy, flat few miles from our Warner Valley Road ride.

 From your starting point, Hwy 32 in the other direction (back toward Chico) is seemingly endless miles of trafficky, long, straight, fast shoulder descending.
 I hate it, but locals ride it all the time, usually riding to or returning from Butte Meadows.

 Afterthoughts: The only services on this ride are two primitive campgrounds, Potato Patch (about halfway out) and Elam (a few miles before the turn-around).
 Both have pit toilets (Elam’s are always locked when I come through on an early weekday morning—I don’t know about Potato Patch), and both have water (Elam’s a charming old hand pump).

 Deer Creek and its canyon are natural wonders.
-If you want to explore them off-road, stop at the first Deer Creek bridge crossing and hike the obvious trail on the north side heading downstream.
+If you want to explore them off-road, stop at the first Deer Creek bridge crossing and hike the obvious trail on the northwest side heading downstream.
 It’s a smaller version of Mexico’s Copper Canyon—grand, harsh, and solitary—and it rewards an extended exploration.
 Take lots of water.